 What Is Protein?

 Protein is an important macronutrient used by the body for building, repairing and maintaining tissues.
 Proteins are part of every cell, tissue, and organ in our bodies.
 Proteins are made up of amino acids, which are the building blocks of protein.
 There are 20 different amino acids needed by the body.
 These amino acids join together to make all different types of protein.
-Eight amino acids are considered essential amino acids since they not made by the body and therefore must be obtained from food.
-The other 12 amino acids are made by the body and are considered nonessential amino acids.
+Nine amino acids are considered essential amino acids since they are not made by the body and therefore must be obtained from food.
+The other 11 amino acids are made by the body and are considered nonessential amino acids.

 The proteins in our bodies are constantly being broken down and replaced.
 The body does not store amino acids like it does carbohydrates and fats, so the body needs a daily supply of amino acids to make new proteins.
 The protein in the foods we eat is digested into amino acids that can be used to replace the proteins in our bodies.